 A visit to the small island of Mykines off Vágar’s western coast should be on every Faroe Islands Itinerary.
 We knew that Mykines nickname is “Bird Island”, but we were still absolutely blown away by the large number of cute puffins populating the cliffs in the western part of the island.

 There are also plenty of other seabirds around, including lots of Fulmars and Guillemots.
-The island also has great opportunities for hiking and on a clear day the view from the highest peak is breathtaking.
+The island also has great opportunities for hiking and we found the view from the highest peak absolutely breathtaking (although you need to me lucky weather-wise, obviously).

 Mykines can be reached by ferry from the village of Sørvágur in the western part of Vágar Island.
 It’s easy to visit it on a day trip from Miðvágur or even Tórshavn, as buses terminate just at the harbour in Sørvágur.